 - Sugar Free: There is no sugar in this recipe.

-Looking for more tasty dishes from Real Balanced that you could use for size dishes or appetizers?
+Looking for more tasty dishes that you could use for side dishes or appetizers?
 I have you COVERED!
 Check out these delish ideas:

 - Keto BLT Dip